-In this example, member1 publishes two messages: all and all and member3 publishes two messages: cl and cl.
+In this example, member1 publishes two messages: a1 and a2, and member3 publishes two messages: c1 and c2.
 When a member publishes messages over the topic news, it first calculates which partition the news ID corresponds to.
 Then it sends an operation to the owner of the partition for that member to publish messages.
 Let's assume that news corresponds to a partition that member2 owns. member1 and member3 first sends all messages to member2.
 Assume that the messages are published in the following order:

-'''

-member 1 \rightarrow a1, c1, a2, c2
+member1 $\rightarrow$ a1, c1, a2, c2

-'''